NealRyan/Chem-Bio-Pharma-Topic-Mining/README.md

 # [Progress Report](https://github.com/NealRyan/Scientific-Topic-Mining/blob/main/Data%20prep.ipynb)

+# Project Overview
+I started with LDA, but determined this model would take signficantly more work than time allowed to achieve the goal of new scientific topic analysis.
+Thus, a pivot was made to using an LLM for this purpose.
+To review the project, you really only need to run Run_Finetuned_Model.ipynb, though you can run the LDA model to overserve the topics generated, or look through the finetuning notebook to see how I trained the model.

 # [Scientific_LDA_Model.ipynb](https://github.com/NealRyan/Scientific-Topic-Mining/blob/main/Scientific_LDA_Model.ipynb)
 This notebook contains the original LDA model.
 All the cells can be run (~5 mins) to investigate the final topics using the LDA vis result.